ajin/n8n-nodes-deconz/README.md

 n8n
 ```

 Next step is to create an API key to access deCONZ.
 This key is required to monitor and control resources.
-Since I have not figured out how to programmatically save API key to credentials, this step must be performed manually.
+Go to Settings → Gateway → Advanced → Authenticate app in the Phoscon App and then use the deCONZ node in n8n (Type: Configuration, Configuration: Get API key) to retrieve the new API key.
+Since I have not figured out how to programmatically save API key to credentials, you will need to copy the output of this node to the credential.

-Go to Settings → Gateway → Advanced → Authenticate app in the Phoscon App and then use the deCONZ configurator in Home Assistant frontend to create an API key.
-When you’re done setting up deCONZ it will be stored as a configuration entry.
+Alternative, you can retrieve the API key from the console.

 ```bash
 curl -d '{"devicetype": "n8n-test"}' -H "Content-Type: application/json" -X POST -s http://<deconz_host>:80/api/